mhdi-nzari/mini-shop-portfolio/README.md

-# 🛍️mini shop with Reactjs & Ts
+# 🛍️mini shop with Reactjs & Typescript

 ## Used Technology